Prior to boarding a plane, I had a very limited idea of what to expect from Cuba, based mainly on what you see in magazines.

 6. Another world

-I most looked forward to the feeling of being in a place that felt truly ‘foreign’, not like the more the predictable and familiar destinations I’ve visited so far.
+I most looked forward to the feeling of being in a place that felt truly ‘foreign’, not like the more predictable and familiar destinations I’ve visited so far.

 I couldn’t think of any famous cubans – other than Fidel Castro.